sachinkj1982/sample.swagger/docs/Using-WDT.md

 2. Copy Git repo url by finding the textbox under "HTTPS clone URL" at the top of this page, and select *Copy to clipboard*
 3. In the Git repositories view, select the hyperlink `Clone a Git repository`
 4. The git repo url should already be filled in.
 Select *Next -> Next -> Finish*
-5. The "sample.async.jaxrs [master]" repo should appear in the view
+5. The "sample.swagger [master]" repo should appear in the view

 ### Building the sample in Eclipse
 :pushpin: [Switch to cmd line example](/docs/Using-cmd-line.md/#building-the-sample)